lyoshenka/papers/README.md

 Measures of Semantic Relatedness (MSRs) are a recent breed of computational models of text comprehension.
 MSRs have been successfully used to model human web browsing behavior, language acquisition, and text comprehension , among other things.
 MSRs have also been used in the applied domain for augmented search engine technology, ETS essay grading, and many other applications.

-In this paper we propose a new MSR that combines the best features of probabilistic and vector-based approaches, while adding flexibility and broadening the range of tasks that MSRs are capable of carrying out.
+In this paper we propose a new MSR called VGEM that combines the best features of probabilistic and vector-based approaches, while adding flexibility and broadening the range of tasks that MSRs are capable of carrying out.
 Specifically, this technique allows non-vector-based MSRs to represent words in vector form.
 Preliminary results show that this conversion produces a measure that surpasses the performance of the original.

 *Grintsvayg, A., Veksler, V. D., Lindsey, R., & Gray, W. D. (2007).
 Vector Generation from an Explicitly-defined Multidimensional Space.
 Proceedings of the 8th International Conference on Cognitive Modeling, Ann Arbor, MI.*